Webinar: How do emergent and disruptive technologies shape the security agenda in the South?

 • Policy makers, researchers, on security topics in the South / emerging technologies.

 • Think-tanks, international organisation, NGO’s.

-• Moderator and speakers: The webinar will consist of 4 panellists from Africa and the Middle East.
-They will be joined by a group of approximately 12 international and regional experts.
-The webinar will be moderated by Dr. David Kilcullen, a renowned expert in the field.
+• Moderator and speakers: The webinar consist of 4 panellists from Africa and the Middle East.
+They are joined by a group of approximately 12 international and regional experts.
+The webinar was moderated by Dr. David Kilcullen, a renowned expert in the field.

 • Format for the webinar: two sequential panels with presentations and questions and answers with the experts.
-After the panels a discussion forum will be hosted.
+After the panels a discussion forum was hosted.